-If this is first time for you then I will suggest you have a look on my previous post about electrical earthing system.
-You will get lot of ideas for a perfect earthing system.
-In this post I am going to discuss some of the major technical consideration during earthing system and the factors affects of the earth resistance.
+If this is the first time for you then I will suggest you have a look at my previous post about the electrical earthing system.
+You will get a lot of ideas for a perfect earthing system.
+In this post, I am going to discuss some of the major technical consideration during earthing system and the factors affect of the earth resistance.
 So let’s go.

 Some Major Technical Consideration During Earthing System: